 Section 1: President

-The President of the club shall be of sophomore, junior, or senior standing and must be enrolled for the duration of their term, including the time of election.
+The President of the club shall be of sophomore, junior, or senior standing and must be enrolled as an OSU student for the duration of their term, including the time of election.
 They shall ex officio be the presiding officer at all meetings of the organization.
 In case of their absence, the Vice President shall act in place of the President.
 Furthermore, it shall be the duty of the president to enforce strict observance of the Constitution and Bylaws, to conduct meetings in accordance with Robert’s Rules of Order, to appoint committees of the membership, to administer the oaths of office, and to perform such other duties as their office shall require.
-They shall make no motion or amendment, nor shall they vote upon a motion, unless there is an equal division of the membership vote, in which case they shall have the deciding vote.Section 2: Vice President
+They shall make no motion or amendment, nor shall they vote upon a motion, unless there is an equal division of the membership vote, in which case they shall have the deciding vote.

+Additionally, it is expected that the president be in attendance at any and all club functions.

+Section 2: Vice President

 The Vice President shall act in place of the President in case of their absence.
 They shall be ex officio advisor in all committees and Chairman of the Executive Committee.